Get the ring style right to accentuate the beauty of the hand

 Two stone pear and round Engagement Ring

 When you are trying to create length, sometimes one stone is not enough.
 This clever design takes a small pear shape, and a round diamond and lines them up to draw the eye.
 The shank is also narrower on top than underneath, keeping a slim feel while retaining proportion on the hand.
-Looks like these are great for those who favour a more modern and sleek look.
+This is a more modern and sleek look.

 Marquise and round halo engagement ring